AgenaTrader/AgenaScript-documentation/sources/strategy_programming.md

 ## PositionType
 See [*Position.PositionType*](#positionpositiontype).

-## PrintOrders
+## TraceOrders
 ### Description
 The trace orders property is especially useful for keeping track of orders generated by strategies.
 It also provides an overview of which orders were generated by which strategies.
 Trace orders can be specified with the [*OnInit()*](#oninit) method.

-When PrintOrders is activated, each order will display the following values in the output window:
+When TraceOrders is activated, each order will display the following values in the output window:

 -   Instrument
 -   Time frame